 These are just 7 of the benefits you’ll likely receive by working with an offshore agile team, but we’d like to think that you’ll receive many more along the way.
 That’s probably why more and more teams are making the shift to the agile method, with over half (67%) of software development teams “pure agile” or “leaning toward agile” methods (TechBeacon).

 With this in mind, our team falls more into the “leaning toward agile” category, as our specific processes take more of a scrum approach.
 Scrum is an agile method that brings together sashimi workflow processes (a more sequential, waterfall-like approach) with other agile characteristics.

-Bottom line: We value using process to give the most to you.
+Bottom line: At ClikGlobal, we value using process to give the most to you.
 By bringing together U.S. project managers and senior developers with offshore developers, we can offer you affordable software development.